-We observed PLCK G147.3-16.6 for a total of 4.7 hr (16.9 ks) in 2014 April using GISMO, an 8 × 16 element array of transition edge sensors.
-From the 30 m IRAM Telescope, GISMO provides a $1.8 \times 3.8$ instantaneous field of view with 16".5 resolution at 150 GHz (2 mm).
-The GISMO data were reduced with CRUSH (ver.
+We observed PLCK G147.3-16.6 for a total of 4.7 hours (16.9 ksec) in April 2014 using GISMO, an 8×16 element array of transition edge sensors.
+From the 30-meter IRAM Telescope, GISMO provides a 1.8×3.8 instantaneous field of view with 16.5 resolution at 150 GHz (2 mm).
+The GISMO data were reduced with $CRUSH^2$ (ver.
 2.22-1; Kovács 2008), which was optimized to recover extended, diffuse signals from the atmosphere-dominated bolometer data.

-We estimate a total calibration uncertainty $\sim 7\%-9\%$ due to the imperfect knowledge of the line of sight opacities, based on repeated observations of Mars and Uranus (see Staguhn et al. 2014, for a detailed description of the absolute calibration).
+We estimate a total calibration uncertainty \sim 7-9% due to the imperfect knowledge of the line of sight opacities, based on repeated observations of Mars and Uranus (see Staguhn et al. 2014, for a detailed description of the absolute calibration).

-We deconvolved the resulting image with the measured point-source response of the reduction process; i.e., we divide the Fourier transform of the map by the 2D transfer function, and back-transform.
+We deconvolved the resulting image with the measured point-source response of the reduction process; i.e., we divide the Fourier transform of the map by the 2-D transfer function, and back-transform.
 The resulting deconvolved image is shown in Figure 1 (left).

-The cluster field was observed using a combination of 3'-5' alt-azimuthal Lissajous patterns, yielding a median noise $\approx 0.3 \text{ mJy bm}^{-1}$ within the central 4' diameter, and coverage extending to approximately $6'.3 \times 8'.3$ area overall.
+The cluster field was observed using a combination of 3-5' alt-azimuthal Lissajous patterns, yielding a median noise ≈ 0.3 mJy/bm within the central 4' diameter, and coverage extending to approximately 6'.3×8'.3 area overall.

 The noise in each map pixel was propagated from noise measured in the residual detector timestreams.
-Non-white (covariant) features, such as residual 1/f, is spatially invariant, and hence fully captured by an appropriate noise re-scaling, which we determined by the ratio of measured-to-expected deviation, $\langle (S{i,j}/\sigma{i,j})^2 \rangle^{1/2}$ , outside of the approximate cluster center (at r > 1.5).
+Non-white (covariant) features, such as residual 1/f, is spatially invariant, and hence fully captured by an appropriate noise re-scaling, which we determined by the ratio of measured-to-expected deviation, $\langle (S{i,j}/\sigma{i,j})^2 \rangle^{1/2}$, outside of the approximate cluster center (at r>1.5).
 The resulting noise map, shown in Figure 1 (middle), provides a fair measure of the true map noise for GISMO, with no apparent transient noise.
-We find the peak SZ decrement at >10 $\sigma$ significance, and the overall detection is significant at >3 $\sigma$ in every beam within the central $\gtrsim 2'$ of the map.
+We find the peak SZ decrement at $>10-\sigma$ significance, and the overall detection is significant at $>3-\sigma$ in every beam within the central $\gtrsim 2'$ of the map.

 The two-dimensional transfer function of our GISMO data, shown in Figure 2, was obtained by inserting a faint point-like test source into jackknife realizations, which are reduced the same way as the cluster.
-Thus, we ensure that the test data set has the same noise properties as the actual data set, and therefore the test source undergoes the same filtering steps as our cluster, even with adaptive pipeline steps such as noise whitening.
+Thus, we ensure that the test dataset has the same noise properties as the actual dataset, and therefore the test source undergoes the same filtering steps as our cluster, even with adaptive pipeline steps such as noise whitening.
 We averaged the response over 100 jackknife realizations to suppress the low-level sky-noise present in the individual realizations.
-The transfer function, obtained as the ratio of the observed 2D spatial spectrum of the response to the underlying spectrum of the test source, characterizes the pipeline's response to arbitrtary structures.
+The transfer function, obtained as the ratio of the observed 2D spatial spectrum of the response to the underlying spectrum of the test source, characterizes the pipeline's response to arbitrary structures.